bioinfo-pf-curie/mpiBWA/README.md

 If your are equiped with Lustre and Low latency network use the FULLMPI branch of the project.

-If your are equiped with Lustre and Low latency network and want to go very fast and be less precise use the LAZYCHUNK branch.
+If your are equiped with NFS and high latency network and want to go very fast but less precise use the LAZYCHUNK branch.

 Release notes
 ------------

-First we would like to think about Nicolas Joly who passed away last month.
-Without him none of this work could have been achieved.
-It's sad, we lost a great man.
-Thanks for all and rest in peace Nicolas.
+Release 1.0 from 15/11/2017

+Changes in LAZYCHUNK branch

+1) Due to a mmap in the previous version the virtual memory may be big when the fastq file is large.
+Some scheduler like Torque doesn't like this.
+We review the algorithm of computing chuncks. first we divide the file in window of size (number of jobs) * 1Gb.
+On each window jobs approximate chuncks of 10 mega bases. this way the virtual memory stay low.

+2) We also saw problem on some architecture with MPI file read shared we replace it with MPI file read at.

+3) We have also other projects of parallelization (sorting, marking duplicates, clustering... ) and we are looking for people willing to help us for developments and tests.
+Don't hesitate to contact me (frederic.jarlier@curie.fr).

 Release 1.0 from 30/06/2017